-- Α. Grade Point Average - Students must have maintained at least an A- average on their report card in fourth grade, fifth grade, and the first two trimesters of sixth grade. - Standardized Achievement Test Students must achieve at the 85th percentile or higher in math Β. or reading for at least two years during fourth, fifth, and sixth grades on TerraNova.
+- A. Grade Point Average Students must have maintained at least an A- average on their report card in 7-8 grade. - B. Standardized Achievement Test Students must achieve at the 85th percentile or higher in math or reading on the PSAT.